 - Jennie Williams (2022), who was recognized for her outstanding work in film and photography documenting and sharing the unique cultural traditions of Inuit communities in Labrador.

-The public nominations period for the 2022 Indigenous Advocate Award is now closed.
+The public nominations period is now closed.